 The Royal Artillery Museum’s collection is one of the most important in the UK, and probably the finest gathering of artillery pieces anywhere in the world.

 The collection is unrivalled, covering 600 years of artillery development as well as three centuries of Royal Artillery history.
 It is one of only 148 collections awarded designated status under the Arts Council England scheme which identifies and celebrates outstanding collections which deepen our understanding of the world.

 As well as guns and missile launchers, the collection includes surveillance and target acquisition equipment, drones, communications systems, ammunition, uniforms, insignia, paintings, sculptures and medals.
-The medal collection is of national importance and has been described as the finest regimental collection in the British Army.
-We currently have over 10,000 medals and decorations including over 20 Victoria Crosses.
-More information on our medal collection is available here.
+The medal collection has been described as the finest regimental collection in the British Army, with over 10,000 medals and decorations including over 20 Victoria Crosses.

 If you have an enquiry relating to the collection or would like to view a particular artefact please contact us via our online form.

 The Royal Artillery Museum manages the collection on behalf of the Royal Artillery Historical Trust.
-More information on the collection is available here.
+More information on the collection is available on their website here.